Ram9849/Artificial-intelligence-news-recognition-model/README.md

 # Artificial-intelligence-news-recognition-model
-this project is about recognizing the given news information is fake or true
+this project is about recognizing the given news information is fake or true. used sci-kit library,keras library,tensorflow for this model development.